femrek/flutter_network_layer/flutter_network_layer_dio/README.md

       following class diagram)
     - Create your `RequestCommand`'s to define the properties of the request. (e.g. method, url path, headers, payload, etc.) (`GetTodoRequestCommand` and `PostTodoRequestCommand` are the examples in the following class diagram)
-    - Create your `INetworkInvoker` object from an implementation of this package. (e.g. `DioNetworkInvoker`).
+    - Create your `INetworkInvoker` object from an implementation of this package. (`DioNetworkInvoker`).
 Using `get_it` is highly recommended to create a singleton instance of the `INetworkInvoker`.
     - In business logic, create a `RequestCommand` object and send it to the `INetworkInvoker` object to get the response.